MistaRhee/btReader/README.md

 tl;dr this is just an app which will read the BT site and download novels so people can access offline.
 Just something to make life easier I guess?
 Was suggested to me by NoOne2246 (find him on git as well).
+Also, this will only be for English TLs only, sorry, but I just can't find the effort to do any more then what NoOne2246 wanted of me.

 License and stuff
 -----------------